rust-lang/rust-by-example/examples/README.md

 # Rust by Example

-[Rust][rust] is a programming language with a focus on type safety, memory safety, concurrency and performance.
+[Rust][rust] is a modern systems programming language focusing on safety and speed.
+It accomplishes these goals by being memory safe without using garbage collection.

-This book is a collection of bitesize examples that illustrate various rustic concepts and the Rust distribution libraries.
-The source code is hosted [here][home].
+Rust by Example is a collection of examples that illustrate various Rust concepts and the standard libraries.
+You can also [check out the source code for this site][home].

 Be sure to have Rust [installed][install] and the [docs][std] at hand, and let's start!

-*Note*: This book will follow the nightly version of Rust until we reach version 1.0; it's highly possible that some examples won't work with snapshot versions like 0.10, so be sure to use a nightly version!
+*Note*: Rust by Example follows the nightly builds until the beta or possibly the 1.0.0 final release.
+If you're following along on your computer, make sure to have the latest Rust installed.

 [rust]: http://www.rust-lang.org/
 [install]: http://www.rust-lang.org/install.html